MilanSkocic/codata/README.md

 older values (2018, 2014 and 2010).
 The raw codata are taken from http://physics.nist.gov/constants.
 The constants (values and uncertainties) are implemented as double precision reals.
-C API allows usage from C, or can be used as a basis for other wrappers.

 The names are quite long and can be aliased with shorter names.